Discover what you are naturally good at

 Every hiring manager and employer works with a unique company.
 These companies have different goals, company culture, and values, and thus seek out different managerial skills in their job applicants.

 Nonetheless, nearly all employers can agree that there are some universal soft skills and technical abilities that make a candidate well suited to be a manager.
-Just a few of the skills that could help you acquire the manager position of your dreams include:
+Identifying and leveraging these skills is crucial, which is where the HIGH5 strengths assessment becomes invaluable.
+By taking this assessment, you can pinpoint your unique strengths and articulate how they align with managerial requirements.
+This self-knowledge not only boosts your confidence but also helps you stand out in interviews.
+Some key skills that could help you acquire the manager position of your dreams, which the HIGH5 test can help uncover and develop, include:

 Manager skills